dry states in india

 Negative Effects of Alcohol Prohibition

-1. Unexpected effects of alcohol prohibition led to a general decline in the amusement and entertainment sectors.
-Due to their inability to turn a profit without the sale of legal alcohol, restaurants failed.
+1. The unexpected effects of alcohol prohibition led to a general decline in the amusement and entertainment sectors.
+Restaurants failed because they could not turn a profit without the sale of legal alcohol.

-2. Prohibition initially had negative effects on the economy.
-Many jobs, including thousands for truck drivers, barrel makers, waiters, and other related trades, were lost due to the closure of distilleries, breweries, and saloons.
+2. Prohibition initially had adverse effects on the economy.
+The closure of distilleries, breweries, and saloons resulted in the loss of many jobs, including thousands for truck drivers, barrel makers, waiters, and other related trades.

 3. The decrease in tax revenue was one of the most notable effects of prohibition.

-4. Before prohibition, many states relied heavily on excise taxes generated from the sale of alcohol.
-This also affected the generated revenues for these states.
+4. Before prohibition, many states relied heavily on excise taxes generated from the sale of alcohol, which affected their revenues.

 Highest and lowest alcohol consuming states in India